Specialist Nurse for Looked After Children and Young People

 Norfolk Community Health and Care NHS Trust

-Full Time and Part time roles at Norwich Community Hospital
+Full Time at Norwich Community Hospital

 The role of the Specialist Nurse will be to work with children and young people aged 5-18 who are in the care of the local authority, as well as their carers and other multi-agency professionals.
 You will complete statutory health assessments with children, young people and their carers in order to support better health outcomes of children in care.
 This is a Norfolk county wide post.